 Students must take eight external courses (i.e. courses taken at an educational institution other than the Centre for Christian Studies) to complete the four-year diploma.
 You might take some externals during a theme year.
 You might take a Reflection Year to work on externals.
-Ideally you would have all your externals completed before your Integrating Year.
+You should try to get all your externals completed before your Integrating Year.
+(Trust me on this one.)